CircleCI-Archived/stefon/README.md

 ]
 ```

-Dieter would look for base.js in the same directory, and then concatenate each file from the lib and models directories.
+Stefon would look for base.js in the same directory, and then concatenate each file from the lib and models directories.

 ## Linkage